 This nicely patinated wagon has survived in generally good unrestored condition, with faded old paint and a tow hitch for a tractor.
 It has been fitted with a later outrigger frame for carrying hay, which can be kept or easily removed.
 The wagon is sound enough for use as-is, or if to be shown, the wheels could do with some attention (there are chips from the felloes on two wheels) and some cross framing would be best replaced.
 Still an excellent driving proposition or a terrific display wagon.

 This beautifully presented pony sulky will suit a 12-15hh horse.
 An older restoration completed to a very high standard, it has beautifully detailed shaft leathers, smart chrome plated brightwork, half-Pagnell shafts and white tyres (showing some age but useable).
 Antique buggy lamps are available for $480 in addition to complete your turn-out.

 Traditional Cobb & Co Eleven Passenger Stage Coach

 This handsome Cobb & Co coach was built in Queensland about 50 years ago.
-Using an accurately made timber frame and leather thoroughbracing, the coach is designed to be drawn by either a pair, or a team of four horses.
+Using an accurately made timber frame, steel under-framing, and leather thoroughbracing, the coach is designed to be drawn by either a pair, or a team of four horses.
 It is light enough for safe use with a larger pair of heavy horses on flat ground.
 Seats four to six passengers inside, two to three on the back roof seat and two further beside the driver.
 The vehicle was in use in Queensland for many years for promotional purposes and then featured in a popular themed restaurant, so it has been stored under cover and is generally intact.
 This is far more authentic than more modern steel framed coaches, and has its own interesting 50 year plus history.
 An excellent display coach as-is, or with general refurbishments this will make a good tourist coach.